BioinformaticsTrainingXie/sync_paired_end_reads/README.md

 ## Install

-run tthe following command from the sync_paired_end_reads directory:
+Run the following command from the sync_paired_end_reads directory

 `python setup.py install`

 This step will install the command line tool 'syncpairs' and add it to the PATH.